buggyrace/buggy-race-about/docs/customising/env.md

 variables, those values will be saved in the database.
 That is, they _will_ persist in subsequent runs (until you edit them via **Admin** → **Config**).

-When you go to edit config entries in the web interface, you'll be warned if it was set via an environment variable.
+When you go to edit a config entry in the web interface, you'll be warned if it was set via an environment variable.

 {: .warning}